 Appearance is important, even if it might be unpopular to say so.
 If you went to hire someone to do a job and they showed up in dirty clothes with bloodshot eyes and smelling like gin, it probably wouldn’t matter how great their resume looked.
 Even in professions where you have to get down in the grime and muck, it’s still expected that they at least wear a uniform or to look presentable during the interview.

 Such is the same when it comes to the appearance of your website.
 If your site looks old or ugly, your potential customers will not want to engage with you no matter how great your deals are or how compelling your content is.
+Your site must be an extension of your professionality and keeping everything modern and fresh are aspects of that.

 This goes double for businesses who have updated the look and appearance of their brand otherwise but not their website.
 Consumers expect a flawless transition between all branches of your marketing materials, which means that the sign outside your building, the ads you purchase, the commercials you run, the business cards you give out, and especially your website should all look as though they go together.
 Not updating your website with your rebranding is the equivalent of getting dressed for a big business meeting and forgetting to put on pants.